uvarc/rc-website/content/service/cloud.md

   </div>
 </div>

-# Solution Design & Consulting
+# Solution Architecture

-If you have an project and need to think through implementation, we would be happy to sit down and discuss design options with you.
+If you have an project and need to think through implementation, we would be happy to sit down and discuss design options with you based on your requirements and possible options.

 [<button class="btn btn-success">Request a Consultation</button>](https://somrc.virginia.edu/service/consult/)